eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 # Deploying Codewind remotely

-Deploying Codewind remotely is where you deploy Codewind in the cloud.
-You then develop your code locally and build and run it remotely and securely using your remote deployment of Codewind.
-This option is incredibly useful because it frees up your local machine to focus purely on developing code and you use the cloud's resources to build and run your apps.
-Codewind enables you to develop your apps securely by securing the connection between your local editor and your remote cloud deployment.
-To do this, Codewind uses Keycloak, an open source identity and access management solution for modern applications and services which is highly configurable to your environment.
+Deploying Codewind remotely enables you to develop your code locally and then build and run it remotely and securely in the cloud.
+This option is incredibly useful because it frees up local resource usage and you use the cloud's resources to build and run your apps.
+By using [Keycloak](https://www.keycloak.org/), the connection between your local editor and your remote cloud deployment is secure.

 You install your preferred IDE on your local machine.
 For more information about installing Eclipse, see [Getting started with Codewind for Eclipse](mdteclipsegettingstarted.html), or for more information about installing VS Code, see [Getting started with Codewind for VS Code](mdt-vsc-getting-started.html).